samiyah1/IP3/README.md

 ## Support and contact details

-{you can contact me by gmail:umarsamiya@gmail.com telephone no:0721772134}
+you can contact me by gmail:umarsamiya@gmail.com telephone no:0721772134

 ### License